Scholarship and Award Opportunities

 - Students can apply individually or as a group.

 Projects will be done as part of an independent study in Media Management (MEDM 499).
-Students will be required to enroll in this course and will receive a grade.
-The class will count as an elective toward completing the Media Management major.
+Students will be required to enroll in the course and secure a supervising professor.

 Applications must include the following:

 Resume(s) of the applicant(s), email (if applying as a group, a primary contact email is required), and phone numbers (again, if applying as a group, a primary contact phone number is required).